Page contents

 If you are looking for even more to do in the area, there are so many options!
 Here are a few of our favorites.

 About 30 minutes from Nafplio is the Sanctuary of Asklepios at Epidaurus, an important archaeological site in the Peloponnese region of Greece.
-This sanctuary was built to honor Asklepios, the Greek god of healing.
+This day trip will not disappoint.
+The sanctuary was built to honor Asklepios, the Greek god of healing.
 It includes several well-preserved ruins, including a theater and temple dedicated to Asklepios.
 The Sanctuary of Asklepios at Epidaurus is an important site for anyone interested in the mythology and history of ancient Greece.

 To get to the UNESCO Sanctuary of Asklepios at Epidaurus from Nafplio, you can follow these directions:

-- Self-Drive: the most convenient way to reach Epidaurus is by car.
+• Short Drive: the most convenient way to reach Epidaurus is by car.
 From Nafplio, take the road that leads to Epidaurus, which is well-signposted.
-The distance between Nafplio and Epidaurus is approximately 30 kilometers (18.6 miles), and the journey takes around 30-40 minutes, depending on the traffic
+The distance between Nafplio and Epidaurus is approximately 30 kilometers (18.6 miles), and the journey takes around 30-40 minutes, depending on the traffic.

-- By Bus: if you prefer public transportation, there are buses that operate between Nafplio and Epidaurus.
+• By Bus: if you prefer public transport, some buses operate between Nafplio and Epidaurus.
 Check the local bus schedules and head to the central bus station in Nafplio.
 From there, you can take a bus to Epidaurus.
 The bus journey typically takes around 45 minutes to an hour

-- By Taxi: this is how we did it.
+• By Taxi: this is how we did it.
 Taxis are readily available in Nafplio, and you can easily hire one to take you to the Sanctuary of Asklepios at Epidaurus.
 Be sure to negotiate the fare or ensure that the meter is used.
-We paid €40 to go there and back, and have the driver wait for us for 2 hours
+We paid €40 to go there and back and had the driver wait for us for 2 hours

 Tolo is just a few minutes from Nafplio, making it a popular location for discovering the Peloponnese.
 This wonderful seaside resort is home to some gorgeous beaches for the whole family, and it’s easy to find affordable places to stay should you want to plan an overnight there.
 As it’s an old fishing village, there are some wonderful, traditional Greek tavernas to try while there!